AlexKuchynskyi/Bash-Scripts/README.md

 [logrotate_conf](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/logrotate_conf) script gets a path to the log file which is needed to be rotated and creates log rotation rule.

-[cron_conf](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/cron_conf) script creates cron's task for logrotate running to rotate specified by user log file each 2 minutes
+[cron_conf](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/cron_conf) script creates cron's task for logrotate running to rotate specified by user log file each 2 minutes.